rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/SpicyCheeseDip.rst

 Directions
 ----------

-1. Place the cheese cubes and salsa in a slow cooker or crockpot.
-Cover and cook on HIGH, stirring occasionally until the cheese cubes are melted and blended with the salsa, about 2 hours.
+1. Place the cheese cubes and salsa in the slow cooker.
+Cover and cook on HIGH, stirring occasionally, until the cheese is melted and blended into the salsa, about 2 hours.
-2. Stir in fresh chopped cilantro after the cheese has melted or leave them out.
+2. Stir in the fresh chopped cilantro once the cheese has melted, or leave it out.
 3. Serve hot, right from the slow cooker, with tortilla chips or corn chips.

 Notes
 -----